 Property damage or bodily harm caused during a street takeover can amplify the charges faced by participants.
 This can include additional fines or extended imprisonment, making the legal stakes significantly higher for those involved in such illegal gatherings.

 These events pose a significant risk both legally and to public safety.
-Understanding the specific laws in different states is crucial for those involved or considering involvement in a street takeover, as legal outcomes can vary widely based on location and circumstances.
+Understanding the specific laws in different jurisdictions is crucial for those involved or considering involvement in a street takeover, as legal outcomes can vary widely based on location and circumstances.

 Injured in a Street Takeover?
 Here’s What to Do Next